Why this matters

 - Testing manager

-Publish compliance standards
+Publish compliance policy standards

 Determining what accessibility means for your organization may vary by situation.
 Here are some helpful technical starting points: